tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 You will need to provide:
 - TESLA_VIN (car VIN)
 - BLE_MAC: Used for proximity discovery.
-Tesla's BLE MAC starts with "S" and ends with "C".
+Tesla's BLE MAC is in the form AA:BB:CC:DD:EE:FF, or you can use the BLE Device name which starts with "S" and ends with "C".
 To find the address, use "BLE scanner" on Android or "nRF Connect" on iOS.
 - MQTT_IP: ip of your MQTT server
 - MQTT_PORT
 - MQTT_USER